 According to Wikipedia, an alternate reality game (ARG) is an interactive networked narrative that uses the real world as a platform and uses transmedia storytelling to deliver a story that may be altered by players’ ideas or actions.

 My friend Alex Grunenfelder and I created an ARG called eXistenZ as a surprise game for our friends in February 2014.
-It was based on the David Cronenberg film by the same name, which is twisted story about a strange new virtual reality game (a game within a game) that involves organic living game pods and sexual bioports.
+It was based on the David Cronenberg film by the same name, which is a twisted story about a strange new virtual reality game (a game within a game) that involves organic living game pods and sexual bioports.
 The ARG was also influenced by David Cronenberg’s recent project called POD.
-Alex and I later attend ARGfest-o-Con 2014 in July and were then invited to speak at the Portland Film Festival about our ARG in August 2014.
+Alex and I later attended ARGfest-o-Con 2014 in July and were then invited to speak at the Portland Film Festival about our ARG in August 2014.

-Our ARG (involving about 30 players) started with a mysterious text message from a Toronto number, inviting people to a Beta Test of a new AR game on Feb 25 2014 by Antenna Research (the game company).
+Our ARG (involving about 30 players) started with a mysterious text message from a Toronto number, inviting people to a Beta Test of a new AR (Augmented Reality) game on Feb 25 2014 by Antenna Research (the game company).
 We set up fake company websites (antennaresearch.ca) and social media profiles and even a fake employee named Allegra Geller (Facebook, Twitter).
 We set up an interactive phone system that could auto text and robocall people.
 And we 3D printed game objects like a 3D printed gun made of human bones and human toes with secret messages inside the bones, which themselves were inside gooey organs and plasma in Chinese takeout boxes.

 Below are some photos and videos from Flickr (not in chronological order).
 Here is the full set.